-Profile of Nigeria's Boko Haram leader Abubakar Shekau
+Nigeria's Boko Haram leader Abubakar Shekau in profile

-Abubakar Shekau is the leader of the militant Islamist group Boko Haram, which has carried out a series of deadly attacks across northern Nigeria.
-Abdullahi Tasiu Abubakar from the BBC Hausa service looks at Nigeria's most wanted man, who has been designated a terrorist by the US government.
+Abubakar Shekau is the leader of the Nigerian militant Islamist group Boko Haram, which been behind a deadly insurgency in the north-east of the country for the last five years.
+Nigeria analyst Abdullahi Tasiu Abubakar looks at the country's most-wanted man, who has been designated a terrorist by the US government.

 Fondly called imam or leader by his followers, Abubakar Muhammad Shekau was born in Shekau village in Nigeria's north-eastern state of Yobe.

-Some say he is 35 or 36, others that he may be 44 - the uncertainty adds to the myths surrounding Nigeria's most wanted man.
+Some say he is in his late 30s, others believe he is in his mid-40s - the uncertainty adds to the myths surrounding him.

-Mr Shekau was once thought to have been killed by security forces in 2009 - only for him to reappear in videos posted on the internet less than a year later as Boko Haram's new leader.
+Shekau was once said to have been killed by security forces in 2009 - only for him to reappear in videos posted on the internet less than a year later as Boko Haram's new leader.

-The group's founder, Muhammad Yusuf died in police custody, and hundreds of others were killed during that massive crackdown - which many blame for making the group even more violent.
+The group's founder, Muhammad Yusuf, died in police custody in July 2009, and hundreds of others were killed during that massive crackdown - which many blame for making the group even more violent.

 Instead, still images and video clips of him are released from time to time, mostly online, by the group's faceless "public enlightenment department".

-Mr Shekau is said to have met his predecessor in Maiduguri, capital of Borno state, and now Boko Haram's headquarters, through a mutual friend, Mamman Nur.
+Shekau is said to have met his predecessor in Maiduguri, capital of Borno state and Boko Haram's then-stronghold, through a mutual friend, Mamman Nur.

 "He hardly talks, he is fearless," says Ahmed Salkida, a journalist with such good access to Boko Haram that, at one stage, he was suspected of being a member.

-He says he only escaped summary execution by Maiduguri police after an intelligence officer intervened.
+He says he only escaped summary execution by police in Maiduguri after an intelligence officer intervened.

 "He is one of those who believes that you can sacrifice anything for your belief," Mr Salkida says.

-When Mr Yusuf was killed, Mr Shekau is said to have married one of his four wives and adopted their children - perhaps, say sources who do not want to be named, to preserve Boko Haram's cohesion or "purity".'Chilling message'
+When Muhammad Yusuf was killed, Shekau is said to have married one of his four wives and adopted their children - perhaps, say sources who do not want to be named, to preserve Boko Haram's cohesion or "purity".

-The group has a highly decentralised structure - the unifying force is ideology.
+The group has a highly decentralised structure - the unifying force appears to be ideology, though many believe that they are now more interested in vengeance than in ideology.

 "A lot of those calling themselves leaders in the group do not even have contact with him," Mr Salkida says.